AmruthPillai/BeThriftyToday/README.md

 ## Things to Do

-- Ability to export income/expense transactions of a certain time period to CSV or XLSX.
-- Start development on Be Thrifty Today, the Web Version.
+- Begin development on the web/desktop version of Be Thrifty Today.

 ## License